 Ask Your Current Therapist to Seek Consultation

-If you are currently working with a therapist who is not familiar with the special needs of partners of sex addicts, ask her/him if they would be willing to get consultation from another therapist who has training in treating sex addicts and their partners (see organizations listed in #4 for options).
+If you are currently working with a therapist who is not familiar with the special needs of betrayed partners, ask her/him if they would be willing to get consultation from another therapist who has training in treating sex addicts and their partners (see organizations listed in #4 for options).
 Anyone on the IITAP website with a CSAT-S (Certified Sex Addiction Therapist – Supervisor) designation is a supervisor who is trained and certified to provide supervision to CSAT candidates—a good first resource for any therapist looking for consultation.

 Many sex addiction therapists specialize in certain areas under the sex addiction treatment umbrella—for example, working with partners or couples.
 Although they may not be CSAT Supervisors, they can provide quality consultation for therapists not familiar with the special needs of anyone impacted by out of control sexual behavior.